Simple Checklist to Make Filing Your Taxes Easier

-- Let Auto-fill my return populate information held by CRA into your tax return, and review to ensure it's accurate.
+- Let the information held by the CRA populate into your tax return, and review for accuracy.

 - Don't feel like you have to complete your tax return all in one sitting.
 Come back and fill in outstanding information as you receive it.

 - Don't file until your return is complete, otherwise you may have to file an adjustment.

 - If your tax situation is complicated, consider seeking the advice of a tax professional, like a CPA.